E-commerce

 Near-identical variants across multiple URLs

-Consolidate, canonicalize, or strongly differentiate
+Consolidate, canonicalize, or differentiate strongly

 Information leakage